 The orchids range from tiny beauties to giant, almost alien-like, varieties.
 They hang from lianas and ceiling hooks, poke out of raised beds, and peek out from among trees, shrubs and water features that create an authentic-looking natural environment.
 And that’s not all…

 A few organisations typically set up stall for the show, too, such as orchid societies, university botanical gardens, and the federal and municipal garden authorities.
-And all might some display or another.
+And all might offer some display or another.

-In 2020, for example, the Hirschstetten hosts integrated orchid arrangements with cut-out buildings and instruments representing Vienna as a city of music.
+Back in 2020, for example, the Hirschstetten hosts integrated orchid arrangements with cut-out buildings and instruments representing Vienna as a city of music.
 This included a piano and a life-size golden Johann Strauss.

 And that’s still not all…